 There is a lot to address, so let us have a closer look.

-What is Taxonomy Classification?
+What is data taxonomy

-That’s where taxonomy classification comes in, also known as topic classification and topic modelling.
+That is where taxonomy classification comes in, also known as topic classification and topic modelling.

 Using Identrics taxonomy classification, you can find relevant and unbiased information relating to this product.
-This information is taken from a variety of online data sources and as it’s an automated process, your input is minimal and our machine learning software will do all of the work for you.
+This information is taken from a variety of online text data sources and as it is an automated process, your input is minimal, and our machine-learning software will do all the work for you.